servettonga/mini_shell/src/parser/readme.md

 ### Notes

-- section contains tests (parser_tests.c, tests_makefile); these files should be ditched in 42 repo
+- section contains tests (test_parser.c, tests_makefile); these files should be ditched in 42 repo